More about the CAVA framework

 The Agriculture Module is under development with the aim of providing streamlined visualization and access to agricultural impact model outputs, courtesy of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP3).

-Through these two meticulously designed modules, CAVA embarks on a mission to offer comprehensive and accessible climate and agricultural impact data.
-By segregating the platform into distinct but complementary components, CAVA ensures that users can navigate and utilize the wealth of information with ease, enabling informed decision-making and research in the realms of climate science and agricultural planning.
+Through these two specialized modules, CAVA is committed to providing comprehensive and accessible climate and agricultural impact data.
+By structuring the platform into distinct yet complementary components, CAVA ensures that users can seamlessly explore and leverage critical information, empowering informed decision-making in climate science and agricultural planning.